openvinotoolkit/open_model_zoo/models/public/chest-xray-screening-eff/README.md

 # **Deep Neural Network for Chest X-Ray Screening**

-## **Use Case and High-Level Description**
+## Use Case and High-Level Description

 <div id="abs">

 Chest radiographs are primarily employed for the screening of pulmonary and cardio-thoracic conditions.
 Being undertaken at primary healthcare centers, they require the presence of an on-premise reporting Radiologist, which is a challenge in low and middle income countries.
 This has inspired the development of machine learning based automation of the screening process.
 While recent efforts demonstrate a performance benchmark using an ensemble of deep convolutional neural networks (CNN), our systematic search over multiple standard CNN architectures identified single candidate CNN models whose classification performances were found to be at par with ensembles.

-This code is to perform architecture search for models trained to detect multiple comorbid chest diseases in chest X-rays.
-In this code, we performed experiments to fine-tune the DenseNet-121[[1](#densenet)] CNN architecture for this task [[2](#embc)].
-The method in this repository differs from the paper in a few aspects; In the paper, the authors classify an X-ray image into one or more of the 14 classes following a multi-hot encoding on account of co-morbidity of diseases, while in this repository we present the approach to classify a Chest X-ray image into any of the applicable 3 classes.
-This modified DenseNet-121 is retrained using the publicly available 2018 RSNA Pneumonia Detection Challenge dataset ([link](https://www.rsna.org/education/ai-resources-and-training/ai-image-challenge/rsna-pneumonia-detection-challenge-2018)).
+Models provided are trained to detect multiple chest diseases in chest X-rays.
+The model is based on the corresponding paper[[2](#embc)].
+The model in this repository differs from the paper in a few aspects; In the paper, the authors classify an X-ray image into one or more of the 14 classes following a multi-hot encoding on account of co-morbidity of diseases, while in this repository we provide a model to classify a Chest X-ray image into any of the applicable 3 classes.
 </div>

+## Dataset

+The model is trained using the publicly available 2018 RSNA Pneumonia Detection Challenge dataset ([link](https://www.rsna.org/education/ai-resources-and-training/ai-image-challenge/rsna-pneumonia-detection-challenge-2018)[license](https://www.rsna.org/-/media/Files/RSNA/Education/AI-resources-and-training/AI-image-challenge/pneumonia-detection-challenge-terms-of-use-and-attribution.ashx?la=en&hash=FF7A635F6DFFAD31A30C8715DFA3B8FC21131543)).

 Few example images from the dataset
 <table >